I hope this post will help you to learn better what kind of a person I am.

 As a long-term teacher, at times I may be judgmental, and may challenge people, but I have trained myself to keep it down.

-Those people come in all possible forms: all genders, races, ages, wealth, education, status.
+Those people, who do not represent the majority, may come in all possible forms: all genders, races, ages, wealth, education, status.

 Those people demand to be treated with the utmost respect, but do not respect anybody else.

 Those people break the Golden Rule, but often demand that it would be used toward them.

 The problem, however, is that for someone to actually follow the Golden Rule, that one needs to have: